-Originally from Honolulu, Hawaii, Alicia began her formal training in classical ballet in Southern California.
-She received a full scholarship to the National Ballet of Canada, has a BA in Dance from Loyola Marymount University, and a MFA in Dance from the University of California at Irvine.
+Alicia Guy is a Professor of Dance.
+Originally from Honolulu, HI, Alicia began her formal training in classical ballet in Southern California and went on to receive a full scholarship to the National Ballet of Canada.
 Throughout her academic tenure, she has continued to work as a professional dancer and choreographer.
 Her work includes television, film, commercial, video, national and international tours, industrials, musical theatre, opera, concert dance, contemporary and classical ballet as well as professional dance teams for the NBA and NFL.
 A few of her credits include: Prince, Paula Abdul, Star Search, Married with Children, The Oprah Winfrey Show, Entertainment Tonight, Hard Copy, Pepsi-Cola, Bud Light, MTV, Wayne’s World II, Blue Chips, Big Stan, NY Knicks, Boston Celtics, San Francisco 49ers, and LA Clippers.